-Vulnerability Due to Certain Concentrations - The Company is subject to substantial federal and state government regulation, including licensing and other requirements relating to the offering of the Company's existing products in new markets and offerings of new products, both of which may restrict the Company's ability to expand its business.
+- Vulnerability Due to Certain Concentrations - The Company is subject to substantial federal and state government regulation, including licensing and other requirements relating to the offering of the Company's existing products in new markets and offerings of new products, both of which may restrict the Company's ability to expand its business.

-Direct written premiums and uncollected premiums from the ODJFS, as a percentage of total direct premiums written and total uncollected premiums are 100% and 100% as of December 31, 2013 and 100% and 100% as of December 31, 2012, respectively.
+Direct written premiums and uncollected premiums from ODM under the Medicaid contract and ODM and CMS under the MyCare contract as a percentage of total direct premiums written and total uncollected premiums are 100% and 100% as of December 31, 2014 and 100% and 100% as of December 31, 2013, respectively.